European-XFEL/Karabo/doc/installation/sources.rst

    to : /opt/local/bin.
 Give a ToolCollection Name "GNU_MacPorts".
 Make
    it default.

-6. Patch NetBeans bug regarding Makefile paths
+6. Patch NetBeans bug regarding Makefile paths (ignore it if you compile Karabo with --auto flag):

   .. code-block:: bash

     cd /usr/bin
     sudo ln -sf /opt/local/bin/pkg-config pkg-config

-7. Create a symbolic link to python includes (boost needs this):
+7. Create a symbolic link to python includes (boost needs this) (ignore it if you compile Karabo with --auto flag):

   .. code-block:: bash